 The Mall is not huge traffic so this only gives a saving of around hundred dollars per month.
 But it bodes very well for switching other services.
 I will report back with more result when we switch one of the much heavier used services.

 There was one unexpected benefit of the Puma switch which related to our autoscaling.
-I’ll cover this in part 2.
+I covered this in a follow up post.

 - I didn’t touch on in this article, but Puma has better handling of slow clients.
 Unicorn doesn’t handle such clients, so our Production environment has Nginx as a reverse proxy in front of each application server container.
 We can experiment with removing Nginx and saving additional server resources.